magadjiya/airbnb-clone-project/README.md

 - **Review System**: Allow users to leave reviews and ratings for properties.
 - **Data Optimization**: Ensure efficient data retrieval and storage through database optimizations.

+## Team Roles | Collaboration for Good
+*Be the sort of engineer that people would love to work with.*

+- **Project manager (PM)**: Ensures that the project stays on track and all neccesary resources are allocated.
+- **Business Analyst**: Translates customer business needs into requirements.
+- **Product Owner**: Holds responsibility for a product vision and evolution.
+- **Backend Developer**: Responsible for implementing API endpoints, database schemas, and business logic.
+- **Database Administrator**: Manages database design, indexing, and optimizations.
+- **DevOps Engineer**: Handles deployment, monitoring, and scaling of the backend services.
+- **QA Engineer**: Ensures the backend functionalities are thoroughly tested and meet quality standards.
+- **UI/UX designer**: Transforms product vision into user friendly designs.

 ## Technology Stack
 - **Django**: A high-level Python web framework used for building the RESTful API.
 - **Django REST Framework**: Provides tools for creating and managing RESTful APIs.